hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security Best Practice.md

 AWS has a primary set of services to help customers maintain a strong security posture over their AWS accounts

-* AWS Security Hub - organization aware **continual account assessment** for things like:
+* AWS Security Hub - is a Cloud Security Posture Management (CSPM) tool that assesses your security alerts and security posture across all your accounts and regions at the organization level.
+It can **continually assess your accounts** for things like:
   * AWS foundational security practice
   * CIS Benchmarks
   * PCI DSS compliance